azusachino/idealistic-daydreamer/content/post/k8s/overview.md

 ## What benefits containers bring?

-- Agile application createion and deployment
+- Agile application creation and deployment
 - Continuous development, integration and deployment
 - Dev and Ops separation of concerns
 - Observability